 Study your local ecosystem

 Each destination’s market value will depend on the natural beauty, historical sites, culture, and the current travel business ecosystem built around it.
 Try to bring something unique for the potential clients visiting your local ecosystem.

 The job of a tour manager has changed over the years.
 Beyond booking just one service, these professionals are now in charge of researching, planning, and executing comprehensive itineraries for travelers to get the whole experience at their destination.

-When starting up it can be tough to support a wide variety of services.
-Think of partnering with a travel agency or finding another tour operator as a local business partner, or even a business mentor with more experience in the field.
+When starting up, it can be tough to support various services.
+Think of partnering with a travel agency, finding another tour operator as a local business partner, or even a business mentor with more experience in the field.

 So how do you choose your niche?